sunilsoni/interview-docs/docs/misc/owasp.md

 ### Understanding Code Injection

-To better understand how code injection works, it's essential to grasp the fundamental idea behind it.
 When a program accepts input from an external source (e.g., user input, file, network), and this input is not properly validated, it could contain malicious code or commands.
 If this input is then used within the program in a way that gets executed, it can lead to code injection.

 A simple illustration in Java could be using user input in a script execution scenario without proper validation.
 In such a case, an attacker could inject malicious code that would be executed as part of the application, leading to potentially severe security breaches.